 Welcome, teachers.
 For many years, I’ve enjoyed hearing from educators about how they use my TV shows in their classrooms.
 I have huge respect for educators and have long wanted to make my shows easier to use and more valuable in the classroom by breaking them down into searchable clips.

-For Rick Steves Classroom Europe™️, I’ve reviewed all 120 full-length episodes of Rick Steves’ Europe and selected the most teachable moments.
+For Rick Steves Classroom Europe™️, I’ve reviewed all 120 full-length episodes of Rick Steves’ Europe and selected over 410 of the most teachable moments.
 These short video clips cover a vast range of topics: You’ll take a tour of the ancient Roman Forum; learn why people in Barcelona speak Catalan; ponder why pilgrims trek 30 days across northern Spain to Santiago de Compostela; see how and why Switzerland designed its major bridges and tunnels so they could be destroyed at the push of a button; and visit a vibrant market in the south of France.
 This site contains hundreds of such teachable clips, and we're adding more all the time.

 As a student and a parent, I am forever thankful for the dedicated teachers that have been huge figures in my life.
 I appreciate the challenges educators have, especially these days, and the passion they have for inspiring their students to learn.
 And this project is a joy for me to offer.
 It’s a small way of saying thank you.